 “Isn’t this going to cost a lot?”

 Yes, a commissioned tattoo design costs more than picking flash off a wall.
-But you’re getting an original piece of artwork that no one else owns, designed for the body you live in.
-People spend more on furniture they replace in five years.
+But you’re getting an original piece of artwork that no one else owns, designed for the body you live in and the story you carry.
+People spend more on furniture they’ll replace in five years.
 This is on you forever.

 “How long does it take?”

 Quality work takes time.
-If you need ink for a vacation next weekend, a commission isn’t the move.
+If you need ink for a vacation next weekend, this isn’t the move.
 But if you’re planning a piece you’ve thought about for years, what’s another month or two?
+The wait is part of the process—it gives the idea room to breathe and gives me the time to do it justice.

 Who Tattoo Commissions Are Really For